 St. Mary’s Cemetery

-Laura Mahoney Bassett was well known for her reminiscences in the Sunday Knave in the Oakland Tribune.
-She was the oldest daughter of Thomas Mahoney, and she was born in Oakland in 1866, where she lived most of her 80 years.
+Laura Mahoney Bassett was well known for her reminiscences in the Sunday Knave of the Oakland Tribune.
+She was Thomas Mahoney’s oldest daughter, born in Oakland in 1866, and lived there for most of her 80 years.
 She died in 1950.

-In 1970 Saundra Brown was the first black woman accepted for the Oakland Police Department’s Recruits Academy.
+In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 “I’m kind of optimistic”